0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 conda deactivate
 ```

 Finally, in your ```/home/{username} ``` directory you will see that a new folder appeared with a name related to *anaconda*.
-Inside that folder, there is many others, the one with the name *envs* will contain the virtual environments you will create.
+Inside that folder, there are many others, the one with the name *envs* will contain the virtual environments you will create.

 ## Installing required libraries in the virtual environments